An Attorney Guiding You Through The Probate Process In Georgia

 It is important to have an attorney guide you through this process, regardless of how simple it may seem.
 I can help you notify potential beneficiaries, file and pay estate taxes, distribute estate assets and close out the estate.

-During the probate process, you or a beneficiary may disagree with the way an estate is handled or contest the validity of the will.
-If a dispute does arise, I can represent you and help protect your interests in negotiations and in probate litigation.
+During the probate process, you or a beneficiary may disagree with the way an estate is handled or wish to contest the validity of the will.
+If a dispute does arise, I can represent you and help protect your interests in negotiations and in litigated probate matters.
 I represent trustees, executors and representatives handling estates.
 I also assist beneficiaries in estate litigation.

 There is a very short time frame in which to contest a will.
 Also, once you have consented to the will, you will no longer be able to contest the will’s validity.
 If you suspect the will is invalid, fraudulent or otherwise incorrect, it is important to speak with an experienced probate attorney as quickly as possible about your options.

 In addition to handling estates and wills, the probate court also oversees guardianships and conservatorships.
-I represent guardians and conservators, and I can explain your rights and obligations in that role.
+I represent guardians and conservators, and I can explain your rights and obligations in those roles.

 The probate court does not often notify a guardian or conservator of a problem with fulfilling their obligations until there has been a complaint.
 This can be particularly problematic where there is a bond.
 Even if you have handled the guardianship or conservatorship correctly, you may owe money on the bond if you are unable to recreate records of your work.